ATC Swap Info

 What does it cost to participate?

-The only costs involved are supplies and postage.
+The only costs involved are supplies and postage, unless noted for that particular swap.
 You can elect to send a pre-paid return envelope, or $5 to cover the expense of return.

 Can I participate if I live overseas?